gittrd/CodingTasks/Recursion/README.md

+# Coding Task - Recursion

+**Purpose of Task** </br>
+The aim of this task is to understand the basic concepts of recursive programming and learn how to "think recursively".

+**Why is Recursion important?** </br>
-Recursion is a handy programming tool that, in many cases, enables you to develop a straightforward, simple solution to an otherwise complex problem.
-However, it is often difficult to determine how a program can be approached recursively.
-In this task, we explain the basic concepts of recursive programming and teach you to “think recursively”.
+Recursion is a programming tool that in many cases enables one to develop a simple solution to an otherwise complex problem.